rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 - Implement favicons so the browser tab would reflect Who-Wants-To-Be-A-Millionaire Game.
 - This game should be published on social media and copyrights to be issued.
+- Timer should be added so the user has to answer within a time limit.

 ### Programing Languages
 - HTML